zdravkov/kendo-docs/api/wrappers/jsp/grid/filterable-messages.md

 ### or `String`

-Set the text of the "or" option from logic drop down list.
+The text of the option which represents the "or" logical operation.

 #### Example
     <kendo:grid-filterable-messages or="or">